marcusyatim/M-M/README.md

 - `experiments.txt`: Various experiment designs are described here and their results recorded.
 - `assignments/`: Stores each experiment's CSV file that contains the recipe-topic assignments.
-- `dicts/`: Stores each experiment's saved dictionary.
-- `dtms/`: Stores each experiment's saved DTMs.
+- `dtm/`: Stores each experiment's saved DTMs.
-- `models/`: Stores each experiment's saved LDA model.
+- `lda/`: Stores each experiment's saved LDA model.
 - `pyLDAvis/`: Stores each experiment's visualisation html file.
 - `stopwords/`: Stores each experiment's stopwords (if any).
 Used in the token pre-processing step in `topic_model.ipynb`.
-- `tokens/`: Stores each experiment's word tokens.
 - `topN/`: Stores each experiment's topics' expanded top N words.

 ## Document Similarity